paulrozdeba/varanneal/README.md

 Paul Rozdeba
 May 23, 2017

+### Contributors
+Thanks to Nirag Kadakia and Uriel I. Morone for their contributions to this project.

 ### License
 This project is licensed under the MIT license.
 See LICENSE for more details.